sodadata/docs/soda-agent/helpful-commands.md

 ## Go further

 * Learn more about [Soda Agent basic concepts]({% link soda-agent/basics.md %}).
-* Consider completing the [Quick start for Soda Cloud (Preview)]({% link soda/quick-start-sodacloud.md %}) for more context around setting up a new data source and creating a new agreement.
+* Consider completing the [Quick start for Soda Cloud]({% link soda/quick-start-sodacloud.md %}) for more context around setting up a new data source and creating a new agreement.
 * Need help?
 Join the <a href="https://community.soda.io/slack" target="_blank"> Soda community on Slack</a>.
 <br />